Information about the areas and trees included in this project.

 We hope to have neighbourhoods covering all of the borough in the future, but at the moment we’re piloting some areas where community groups have a strong presence and have volunteered to help with this exciting new initiative.

 Find out more about adopting newly planted trees.
-Adoption trees is free and aims to help increase the survival rate of newly planted trees.
+Adoption trees is free and aims to help increase the survival rate of newly planted trees by caring for them in their first few years.

 Adopting a tree is a way to recognise your help and contribution.
-Simply by watering the tree and keeping its tree pit free of litter can help make all the difference.
+Simply by watering the tree How do I water a tree? and keeping its tree pit free of litter can help make all the difference.
 This is in addition to the normal maintenance, watering and tree management programmes that the Council undertakes.
 You can access your tree and an adoption guide for it on your Greentalk Profile page.

 Yes, you can do this, but young trees may need watering in the summer, so it may be best to adopt a tree that is accessible to you.